ioanalazar42/goldfish-vs-orange/README.md

-# Ice cream VS waffle
+# binary classifier with CNN